Chicken Fricassée

 1 pound mushrooms

-• Chop onion; set aside
+• Chop onion and mince garlic; set aside

 1 cup chopped onion